craigfay/changelog/README.md

 * Node's `fs.watch` has several fatal weaknesses.
 The package [chokidar](https://www.npmjs.com/package/chokidar) is a great substitute.
 * Tensorflow is not uniquely suited to machine learning, but can be used to define any mathematical computation as a data flow graph.
 * "Tensor" refers to a multidimensional Array.
+* In Tensorflow, the nodes in the graph are operations, and the edges are Tensors.

 ### August 30, 2019
 * Docker may give an error approximating: `cannot find available IPv4 address`.
 You can fix this with `docker network prune`.